 When an acrylic nail is loose or damaged, don’t be tempted to repair it yourself.
 You can actually do more harm than good by repairing your own acrylics.

 Make an appointment with a reputable salon any time something goes wrong with an acrylic nail.
-The nails can increase risk for infection if not done in a professional salon.
+The nails can increase the risk of infection if not done in a professional salon.